zhongdeliu/copy-select/README.md

 ##Installation
 Grab the extenstion (.crx file) and install it to your Google Chrome Browser.

-Open "More Tools" -> "Extensions" and drap and drop the .crx-file there.
+Open "More Tools" -> "Extensions" and drag and drop the .crx-file there.
 Accept the dialog and you are ready to go.

 ##Usage